EmbedFan/Requirement-Editor/docs/TERMINAL_EDITOR.md

 **DATTR Management**: DATTR items contain creation and modification timestamps in the format "Created at: YYYY-MM-DD HH:MM Modified at: YYYY-MM-DD HH:MM".
 These are automatically updated by the editor and cannot be modified by users.

+**Export Functionality**: The `export` command provides flexible HTML export options:

+- **Smart filename**: When used without a filename, automatically uses the current document name with `.html` extension
+  - Example: If current document is `requirements.md`, `export` creates `requirements.html`
+- **Custom filename**: When provided with a filename, uses the specified name
+  - Example: `export custom_output.html` creates `custom_output.html`
+- **New document handling**: For unsaved documents, provides helpful guidance to save first or specify a filename
+  - Shows error: "The file doesn't have a filename yet" with suggestions
+- **Backward compatible**: All existing export workflows continue to work

 ### ✏️ Document Editing

 | Command | Description | Example |